wesharris222/btpmapprovalsbot/README.md

 ![tenantid](images/tenantid.png)

 **BeyondTrust API Settings:**
-- Navigate to https://demo2.pm.beyondtrustcloud.com (or a different site, although I'd recommend this one, as it should always be set to using the JIT Application workflow instead of the SNOW workflow)
+- Navigate to your PM Cloud site
 - Navigate to Configuration, API Settings and create a new API Key
 - Take down the Client ID and Secret, and make sure you only enable JIT Access as Full Access.
 No other API permissions are required.